-When you use an ad intel solution like Pathmatics, you can see more granular data on creatives, too.
+When you use competitor analysis tools from Pathmatics, you can see more granular data on creatives, too.
 You'll have insight into each sub-brand or product line a competitor is promoting.

 For example, if you compete against Apple, you can view all the creatives it's running.
 But, you can also isolate creatives by sub-brand or product line.
 That means you could segment and review only creatives the brand is running for certain iPhone or iPad models.
 This allows you to isolate messaging strategies and compete with specific business lines.

 Data on creatives can also be broken down by specific time periods.
 Say you're a retail brand and the holidays are coming up.
 You'd be able to see how a brand's activities unfold each day during this lucrative season.
 This, in turn, would allow you to capture real-time opportunities and market share.

 You can watch spending spikes on certain creatives or track budget reallocations.
 You can see when new creatives launch or when certain product lines get promoted heavily.
 This all helps you beat the competition in real-time during high-value seasonal periods.

 Finally, you can click into any creative being run by a brand and see what top sites it’s running on.
 This helps you take the battle to competitors.
 You can see where they advertise, then counter their efforts there.
 Or, you can find popular sites where they don't advertise and take advantage.